revolunet/node-bookeo/README.md

   General
     ✓ add credentials headers to request
     ✓ return data key
-    ✓ fetch and concat multiple pages if any
   Bookings
     ✓ add default startTime as 'startOfToday'
     ✓ add default endTime when not given